Best VR systems in 2026

 Virtual Reality (VR) delivers an immersive experience.
 It allows gamers to step inside their favorite worlds, helps trainees develop skills through lifelike simulations, and adds a touch of realism for movie lovers.

-In 2025, there are many different VR systems with various prices, display qualities, tracking features, and compatibilities – often tailored to suit specific use cases.
+In 2026, there are many different VR systems with various prices, display qualities, tracking features, and compatibilities – often tailored to suit specific use cases.

 The wide range of VR systems can be used in numerous industries, including gaming, entertainment, and education.
 But it makes choosing the right system harder.

 So, backed by the expert Cybernews research team, I analyzed the market.
-Using product specifications, customer reviews, and my own tech knowledge, I found and ranked the top VR sets for 2025.
+Using product specifications, customer reviews, and my own tech knowledge, I found and ranked the top VR sets for 2026.

-In this article, I break down the six best VR systems – why these are the top of their game, which one suits each user most, and what the right choice is for you.
+In this article, I break down the seven best VR systems – why these are the top of their game, which one suits each user most, and what the right choice is for you.

 Top VR systems – shortlist